A Proven Therapeutic Approach

 Surfing

-Our surfing program at our Southern California residential homes are all about taking therapy into nature.
+At our Southern California residential homes our surfing program is all about taking therapy into nature.
 The National Surf School and Instructors Association accredits our surf instructors, who specialize in using surfing as a therapeutic tool and transformative experience.
-Surfing helps teens practice social skills, learn stress management techniques, develop executive functioning skills, improve muscle tone, and develop spatial awareness, all while having fun and learning a new skill.
-Surfing also releases endorphins that increase positive emotions and wellbeing.
+Surfing helps teens practice skills, learn stress management techniques, increase gross motor skills, execute functioning skills, practice mindfulness, and develop spatial awareness, all while having fun and learning a new skill.

 Physical Fitness